Canterbury Christ Church University

 - Academy for Sustainable Futures

-- CUUU is home to the recently launched Academy for Sustainable Futures, a collective that guides, audits and informs sustainable practices using evidence across the University.
+- CCCU is home to the recently launched Academy for Sustainable Futures, a collective that guides, audits and informs sustainable practices using evidence across the University.
 They even offer, full, certified Carbon Literacy Training for students.

 - Student Green Office